-We offer a huge selection of single and multimode patch cords for multiple applications: mechanical use, short in-office runs, or longer runs between and within buildings, or even underground.
+We offer a huge selection of fiber optic cables.
+Single or multimode patch cords available for multiple applications: mechanical use, short in-office runs, longer runs between and within buildings, or even underground.
 Gel-free options are available for less mess, and Bend Insensitive cables for minimizing bend loss, which can be difficult to locate and resolve.

 Fiber Optics Run Down - Features, Benefits, Safety

 Are you trying to decide between fiber optic and copper cabling for your computer networking installation?
 Some might consider that decision a moot point, like trying to decide between a horse and buggy or an airplane to get you across the country.
 That may sound a bit harsh, but the truth is that fiber optics have completely revolutionized communications over the past couple of decades.
 Perhaps that isn't convincing enough for you.
 We get it.
 You like to read articles with facts and such.
 No worries!
 We like to write them for you!
 So without further ado, we'd like to share a few more reasons why you should at least consider fiber optic cable.

 Actually, a bit of further ado.
 To start we should probably explain exactly what fiber optic cables are and how they differ from metal wiring.